PythoneerSamurai/PythoneerSamurai/README.md

 Hi 👋 My name is Haroon Rashid (aka MCVD)
 ================================================================================================================================================

-Computer Scientist + Python and Computer Vision Engineer
+Computer Scientist + A Student of Computer Vision
 ---------------------------------------------------------

 I'm a fifth-semester student pursuing a Bachelor of Computer Science degree at the National University of Modern Languages, Islamabad.
-I have over two years of experience in Python and 2D Computer Vision.
+I have close to three years of experience in Python and 2D Computer Vision.

+Currently, a research scientist in 3D Computer Vision.

 20+ high-quality projects made, 150+ models trained, and 3 high-quality datasets annotated.